DP 14 Railcar.

 It was then returned to working condition by Don River Railway and operated with railcars DP13 and DP14 as a three-car passenger set.
 This meant both railcars had to be running, as it was not intended to be towed by the small DPs.
 When the Council ceased its passenger operations in 2005, it remained stored with the railcars at the former EBR station.

-In 2012 when DP 13 was burnt PT 5 was slightly damaged and was moved to Don River with DP 14 until purchased on behalf of the Launceston and North East Railway.
-It was moved to Karoola with DP14 in 2017 where restoration is being undertaken.
+In 2012 when DP 13 was burnt PT 5 was slightly damaged and was moved to Don River with DP 14 until purchased by a private business man.